 Is red light therapy the real deal, or just another anti-aging fad that doesn’t make a dent?
 The research is in, and the outlook is bright.

-There’s some pretty definitive science behind red light therapy.
-The practice isn’t exact, but the logic is sound — cells need red light to function properly.
+Red light therapy isn’t just another trendy skincare treatment.
+There’s some pretty definitive science behind the practice.
+It isn’t exact, but the logic is sound — cells need red light to function properly.

 The problem is, most people don’t get nearly enough.
 Humans spend almost their entire lives indoors, especially in the developed world.
 By contrast, in front of screens and smartphones, we’re exposed to too much blue light, and almost no red light.